Thorium/ClearBank.Net/Readme.md

 ```

 -	Upload that to the portal https://institution-sim.clearbank.co.uk/
 -	Copy the private key (the long string) from the message box.
-You need that in the config later, as that will be used in POST header `Authorization: Bearer (the long string)`
+You need that in the config later, as that will be used in the POST header `Authorization: Bearer (the long string)`

 _Update: You can also get CSR now directly from Azure keyvault, by selecting the certificate and clicking "Certificate Operation" -> "Download CSR"_